-Following are three books that will inform and inspire the budding (and experienced) traveler:
+Following are two books that will inform and inspire the budding (and experienced) traveler:

-- How to Save Money With Complimentary Stays (by using your travel blog to get free accommodation), and
+- How to Save Money With Complimentary Stays (by using your travel blog to get free accommodation)

 A Better Life for Half the Price